shekhfaisal2110/UniversalTravels/README.md

 To view the project, ensure you have:
 - A web browser.
-- A local development server such as [Live Server](https://shekhfaisal2110.github.io/UniversalTravels/).
+- A local development server such as [Live Server](https://shekhfaisal2110.github.io/UniversalTravels/).(only for a Destop)

 ---